Abandoned & Little-Known Airfields:

 The site of San Mateo Airport is located north of the intersection of the 101 Freeway & Route 92.

 37.53, -122.28 (Southeast of San Francisco, CA)

-The date of establishment of the Curtiss Wright Airport in Belmont has not been determined.
+The date of establishment of Belmont Airport has not been determined.

-The only photo which is available of Belmont Airport is a 8/5/43 aerial view looking north from the 1945 AAF Airfield Directory (courtesy of Scott Murdock).
+The earliest photo which is available of Belmont Airport is a 8/5/43 aerial view looking north from the 1945 AAF Airfield Directory (courtesy of Scott Murdock).

 It depicted Belmont Airport as an unpaved landing area.

 The 1945 AAF Airfield Directory (courtesy of Scott Murdock) described Belmont Airport

 as a 114 acre irregularly-shaped property having 2 sod runways, measuring 3,200' east/west & 3,000' northwest/southeast.